Treating Psoriatic Arthritis: Cold, Bran Bath, and Breathing Therapy | NDR.de – Guide

 In psoriatic arthritis, psoriasis occurs in combination with rheumatism.
 The Natur-Docs use natural therapies to relieve inflammation in the skin and joints.

 Psoriasis rheumatism (psoriatic arthritis) describes a form of psoriasis in which inflammatory joint diseases also occur.
-The chronic inflammation, which is manifested by painful, stiff and swollen joints, often begins years after the onset of psoriasis.
+The chronic inflammation, which is manifested by painful, stiff and swollen joints, often begins years following the onset of psoriasis.
 Those affected by psoriatic arthritis often describe the pain in the skin and joints as burning.

 Hands, feet, elbows and knees commonly affected